thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Community.h.rst.txt

 .. code-block:: cpp

-   //This file is part of NECSim project which is released under MIT license.
+   //This file is part of necsim project which is released under MIT license.
    //See file **LICENSE.txt** or visit https://opensource.org/licenses/MIT) for full license details.
    #ifndef TREELIST
    #define TREELIST